WoodenHaptics/TEI_2015/README.md

 Please start with reading the website and the research paper found on the website.

+The license for this whole project is CC-BY-SA 4.0 if nothing else mentioned.
+The CHAI3D extension software is BSD-licensed like its parent project.
+Are you interesed in other licensing agreements or like to distribute the kit, email jofo02 at kth.se

 / Jonas, Mike and Jordi - January 17th 2015